cascadiajs/cascadiajs-2022/src/views/content/travel.md

 ### Shuttle Buses from Portland, OR

-We are going to charter one or more shuttle buses from Portland, OR to bring people to Sunriver on August 30 and to return them to Portland, OR on September 2.
+We are going to charter shuttle buses from Portland, OR to bring people to Sunriver on August 30 and to return them to Portland, OR on September 2.
 The buses will depart Portland, OR on August 30 around 2:30pm for an arrival into Sunriver of roughly 6pm.

-If you'd like a ride on this shuttle, please fill-out [this form](https://airtable.com/shrEUDtosdLy7IenQ) and we'll let you know when tickets go on sale.
+If you'd like a ride on this shuttle, hang tight, tickets will go on sale soon!

 ### Hacker Train from Seattle, WA